 Each machine uses a different group of muscles and neither are used in the same manner, so results will be very different depending on which machine you’re using.
 A mini elliptical will challenge your core muscles, along with your glutes, hamstrings, quads, and calves.
 A mini stepper is going to tax your core, calves, glutes, quads, and hip flexors.

-A Detailed Look at the Best Mini Elliptical Trainers
+A Detailed Look at Some of the Best Under Desk Ellipticals

 An alternative to a standing desk, the Cubii Pro gives you the ability to stash your mini elliptical under your desk and workout during your office day.
 The pedals are ergonomically designed to give you a smooth movement that’s low impact.
 Ideal stride height means you’re not going to bump your knees against your desk.
-Resistance on the Cubii is adjustable, so you can manually adjust how easy or difficult the pedal actions are, making it great for recovery after injury or for those who want a cardio challenge.
+The Cubii offers adjustable resistance levels, so you can manually adjust how easy or difficult the pedal actions are, making it great for recovery after injury or for those who want a cardio challenge.

 An accompanying app lets you track your workout, giving you more control over your metrics.
-This can help you attain your goals faster since you’ll have a clear view of your calories burned, strides, and distance.
+This can help you attain your goals faster since you’ll have a clear view of calories burnt, strides, and distance.

 - “Whisper quiet” designed to be used in the office without disturbing others